leonlinsx/minimal-mistakes/_posts/2020-05-09-josh-wolfe-interview.md

 *The bear case is that this is going to be similar to Jan/Feb, where we all knew covid was happening in China but the market still kept going up*

 - **The extremes of a complete lockdown and complete normalcy are both unlikely**
-  - The state we're in as of Apr 30 is a temporarily tolerable intolerabe situation.
+  - The state we're in as of Apr 30 is a temporarily tolerable intolerable situation.
 We might last perhaps 4 weeks?
   - How dense cities react is going to be different vs how other areas react.
 The difference in this reaction will frustrate people in cities
     - The greatest economic centers are also the ones most hard hit; when you're in a city you get far more of the good during normal times but also more of the bad
     - An optimistic scenario I have for dense cities, using NYC as a proxy, is for NYC to be "open at 30% of normal density by Jun 1.